The Data Dilemma: 11 Accounts Receivable KPIs For Your AR Team to Prioritize

 There are a few ways a company might measure customer satisfaction, a primary one being the net promotor score (NPS).
 NPS is a metric based on how likely a customer is to recommend your company to a peer.

 But whereas the NPS looks at the entirety of the customer experience, AR departments want to be able to gauge customer satisfaction within the billing and payment experience alone.
-There is unfortunately no standardized metric for this.
+There is unfortunately no standardized accounts receivable KPI for this.

 But, there are certainly criteria you can look at to arrive at a system of measurement yourself.